molgenis/systemsgenetics/Genotype-IO/README.md

 ###Using Genotype IO in rJava
 Reading in genotype information in R can be a big problem due to file size and file format support.
 Using rJava and the Genotype-IO API this is no problem anymore.

 After instalation of rJava first start rJava and load the jar with dependencies.
+If you get a heapspace error increase the reserved memory by chaneing Xmx and Xms
 ```S
 library(rJava)
 .jinit(classpath="Genotype-IO-0.0.4-SNAPSHOT-jar-with-dependencies.jar", parameters="-Xmx2g -Xms2g")